Find the Clues Mystery Genre Worksheet

 Expore Literature with the Find the Clues Mystery Genre Worksheet.

-This worksheet is designed to help children look for the real "mystery" or dilemma of the plot as well as clues in the book they are reading.
+This worksheet is designed to help children look for the real "mystery" or dilemma of the plot and clues in the book they are reading.
 Children are also encouraged to figure out the importance or significance of the clues they find.

 The perfect book to use with this worksheet is Peabody's First Case by Ruth Thomson.
-The clues are easy to pick out, and readers can also have a bit of fun spotting the clues in hide and seek type illustrations.
-Children up to grades 5-6 can appreciate this book, although grade 1-2 learners could also find it a hoot with a bit of support from mom or dad, if needed.
-If you are in need of a reference poster to accompany this worksheet try our Mystery Books Literary Genre poster.
+The clues are easy to pick out, and readers can also have a bit of fun spotting the clues in hiding and seek-type illustrations.
+Children up to grades 5-6 can appreciate this book, although grade 1-2 learners could also find it a hoot with a bit of support from Mom or Dad if needed.
+If you need a reference poster to accompany this worksheet, try our Mystery Books Literary Genre poster.

 [1-3] Nate the Great series by Marjorie Weinman Sharmat; A young boy solves adventures in his neighborhood in true super sleuth style.

-[3-6] The Bobbsey Twins series by Laura Lee Hope (Classic Edition); Four children, Bert and Nan, Freddie and Flossie, have great adventures in a variety of locations solving mysteries and having fun.
-This is a wonderful classic series from the 1960s.
+[3-6] The Bobbsey Twins series by Laura Lee Hope (Classic Edition); Four children, Bert and Nan, Freddie and Flossie, have great adventures in various locations solving mysteries and having fun.
+This is a beloved classic series from the 1960s.

 We hope that these books and resources will help bring a love of reading to your learner.